Mouser-Electronics/Pocket-Arcade/README.md

 Retro Arcade using the Pocket Beagle

 PB-simplegaming.dts is the device tree overlay.
 This file is already available for the most recent distribution of IoT Stretch.
-Located in /lib/firmware
+Located in /lib/firmware.
+Please note this overlay is written for the 1.8" display

 StartUSBNetwork.sh is a simple script that will setup your PocketBeagle to conect to the internet using the micro USB.
 The connected PC will need to be configured for shared internet.